graffitarini/graffitarini/README.md

 - 👋 Hi, I’m @graffitarini
-- 👀 A self-taught IT professional specialized in Data Analytics & Engineering
+- 👀 A self-taught IT Support Engineer, interested in Data Analytics & Engineering

 <!---
 graffitarini/graffitarini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.